keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 You can find the installation instructions of Keptn [here](./../installation/index.md) and for Flux [here](https://fluxcd.io/flux/installation/).

-After succesffully installing Flux CLI and Keptn, you need to retrieve your git repository credentials.
+After successfully installing Flux CLI and Keptn, you need to retrieve your git repository credentials.
 You can use any available git providers, but be sure to store your `token` for later usage.